Hang out with little kids.

-So, spend time with the children in your world.
+How can you spend time with the children in your world?
 Show them the beauty of all that surrounds us, an appreciation for diversities, and the power of community.
 Take them out in nature.
-Read them books about change and other cultures.
+Read them books about change and about other cultures.
 Show them the magic of the weather, a sunrise, or a snowstorm.
-Take them to volunteer or to the library or to a nature clean up.
+Take them to volunteer at a soup kitchen or to the library or to a nature clean up in your community.
+Have children?
 Allow your children to learn with you, how you recycle, how you garden, how you clean, cook, refill, reuse, shop pre-loved—all the ways you take care of what matters.
-They don’t have to learn what we did wrong.
-In fact, when you see how they see the world, you might see it differently.
-You might learn.
+They don’t have to learn what we didn’t do right.
+In fact, when you see how they see the world, you might see it differently too.
+You might learn—or unlearn.
 You might witness how they don’t care about convenience. ⠀

-We don’t all have children in our lives, in which case, consider getting to know what young environmental activists are doing, what the next generation deeply cares about and what they are afraid of.
-You will soon see that kids all over care, and when adults open up to have real conversations, it’s a beautiful surprise the dialogue that can be shared between generations.
+Not everyone has children in our lives, in which case, consider getting to know what the younger environmental activists are doing or what Generation Alpha deeply cares about and also what they are afraid of.
+You will soon see that big and little kids all over care, and when adults open up to have real conversations, the dialogue that can be shared between generations is a beautiful surprise

 Do you want head start or a little help learning with these younger generations?
-We Are Earth Friends is turn-key, low-tech program that introduces children ages 3-8 to the wonder of our Earth and all life on it—and the goodness of human impact.
+We Are Earth Friends is a turn-key, low-tech environmental education program that introduces children ages 3-8 to the wonder of our Earth and all life on it—and the goodness of human impact.

 Previous